getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 unobfuscated source code at runtime.

 To get source context for native applications, source code needs to be uploaded alongside the debug information files.
-The recommended way to do this is using `sentry-cli`.
+The recommended way to do this is by using `sentry-cli`.
 See [Creating Source Bundles]({%- link _documentation/cli/dif.md -%}#creating-source-bundles) for more information.

 Source bundles show up as regular debug files on the _Debug Files_ settings page.
 They are designated as "source bundle" and feature a `sources` tag.
-In order to match them with crash reports, they carry the same debug file as the respective debug information file they have been created from.
+To match them with crash reports, they carry the same debug file as the respective debug information file they have been created from.